Why Is Celtic Music So Relaxing?

 The Emotional Spectrum

 Celtic music has a way of making you feel a whole range of emotions.
-Picture slow airs and waltzes.
-As the music plays, it paints a picture in your mind and takes you to another place.
-You could almost imagine yourself in a peaceful countryside or a quiet, historic town in Ireland.
-The calm and tranquility can be so real, you almost forget it's just music.
+Think about slow airs and waltzes.
+As the music plays, it makes a picture in your mind and takes you to another place.
+You could almost see yourself in a quiet countryside or a small, old town in Ireland.
+The calm and peace can feel so real, you almost forget it's just music.

 Color spectrum.